The Wood Folk Diaries: Volume 4 (Poisonous Plants), Chapter 6: Baneberries

 Medicinal Uses of Baneberry

 The roots of baneberries have been used carefully in herbalism.
-Its cousin and somewhat lookalike black cohosh is used much more, however.
-We’ve only covered blue cohosh so far.
+Its cousin and somewhat lookalike black cohosh is used much more in herbal medicine and will be covered at Song of the Woods in the future.
+So far we’ve only covered blue cohosh, which is not a related Actaea species despite sharing a common name with black cohosh.

 Red baneberry (Actaea rubra)